fumofumiz/tccm-homeworks2025/project2b/README.md

 execution (with SLURM):
 sbatch submit.sh

+The input file has to be called 'input' in order to use the program'

 INPUT PARAMETERS

-Program input (from standard input) integer :: n #Dimension of the matrix a(n,n) integer :: niter #Number of iterations of the Power Method
+Program input (from standard input) integer :: n #Dimension of the matrix a(n,n) real :: eps #Convergence threshold integer :: nmax #Number of maximum iterations of the power method

-Program variables
+PROGRAM VARIABLES

+OUTPUT FORMAT